hbnro/neddle/README.md

 Neddle is inspired from HAML/Jade and CoffeeScript, isn’t really a full parser but it handles your templates very well.

-Yeah, it could has issues and neither throws any syntax warning about errors.
+Ok, it might have issues and do not throw any warnings about syntax errors.

 ## The basics